Frequently Asked Questions

 Does the photographer photograph just the ceremony or will he take more afterwards?

-- The entire event will be captured by our photographer including bridal party and guest arrival, the actual ceremony, formal photography afterwards, and intimate photo shots of just the bride and groom.
+- The entire event will be captured by our photographer, including opportune photos of the bridal party and guest arrival, ceremony highlights, formal photography afterwards, and intimate photo shots of just the bride and groom.

 Am I able to hire my own photographer?